spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-own-webserver.md

 If you wish to use another webserver, the integrated reverse-proxy webserver usually gets in the way because it attempts to fetch SSL certificates and binds to ports 80, 443 and 8448 (if Matrix Federation is enabled).

-You can disable such behavior and make the integrated reverse-proxy webserver only serve traffic locally (or over a local network).
+You can disable such behavior and make the integrated reverse-proxy webserver only serve traffic locally on the host itself (or over a local network).

 This is the recommended way for using another reverse-proxy, because the integrated one would act as a black box and wire all Matrix services correctly.
-You would only need to reverse-proxy a few individual domains and ports over to it.
+You would then only need to reverse-proxy a few individual domains and ports over to it.

 To front Traefik with another reverse-proxy, you would need some configuration like this: